-Haidong City is a prefecture-level city under the jurisdiction of Qinghai Province, located in the eastern part of Qinghai Province.
+Haidong City is a prefecture-level city under jurisdiction of Qinghai Province, located in eastern Qinghai Province.

 It is named because it is located east of Qinghai Lake.
-The Yellow River runs across the south, the Huangshui River runs through the middle, and the Datong River runs through the north.
-The city has a total area of 13,200 square kilometers and the municipal government is located in Ledu District.
+Yellow River runs across its south area, Huangshui River runs through in the middle, and Datong River runs through its north section.
+Haidong city has a total area of 13,200 square kilometers and municipal area is Ledu District.

-Haidong City borders Haibei Prefecture in the north, Xining City and Hainan Prefecture in the northwest, Huangnan Prefecture in the southwest, Gannan Prefecture and Linxia Prefecture of Gansu Province in the southeast, Lanzhou City of Gansu Province in the east, and Wuwei City of Gansu Province in the northeast.
+Haidong City borders Haibei Prefecture in north, Xining City and Hainan Prefecture in northwest, Huangnan Prefecture in southwest, Gannan Prefecture and Linxia Prefecture of Gansu Province in southeast, Lanzhou City of Gansu Province in east, and Wuwei City of Gansu Province in northeast.

 Haidong City is with a long history.
-There was humans living as early as the Neolithic Stone Age.
-Many sites of Majiayao Culture, Qijia Culture, Xindian Culture and Kayo Culture have been discovered.
+There was humans living as early as Neolithic Stone Age.
+Many sites of Majiayao Culture, Qijia Culture, Xindian Culture and Kayo Culture have been discovered

 National key units